Skip to Content Skip to Footer

 Learn more about the Green Award, previous recipients, and how to support the award via the AMA Foundation.

-Rajdeep Grewal is Townsend Family Distinguished Professor of Marketing, Kenan-Flagler Business School, University of North Carolina at Chapel Hill.
+Rajdeep Grewal is Townsend Family Distinguished Professor and Area Chair of Marketing, Kenan-Flagler Business School, University of North Carolina, Chapel Hill, NC.